Desha M. Girod

 Department of Government

-Professor Girod specializes in international and comparative political economy of developing countries.
-Specifically, she focuses on foreign aid and the political economy of natural resources.
-Her book on post-conflict reconstruction is forthcoming with Oxford University Press.
-Her research also appears or is forthcoming in the American Journal of Political Science, International Organization, the Quarterly Journal of Political Science, Comparative Political Studies, Conflict Management and Peace Science, and the Journal of North African Studies.
-She is a faculty affiliate of Georgetown's African Studies Program and a member of the Executive Committee of Georgetown's Center for Latin American Studies.
+Professor Girod specializes in the international and comparative political economy of developing countries.
+She focuses on foreign aid and the political economy of natural resources.
+She published a book on post-conflict reconstruction with Oxford University Press.
+In addition, her research appears or is forthcoming in the American Journal of Political Science, International Organization, the Quarterly Journal of Political Science, Comparative Political Studies, Conflict Management and Peace Science, and the Journal of North African Studies.
+She is affiliated with Georgetown's African Studies Program and Georgetown's Center for Latin American Studies.
 Professor Girod received her Ph.D. in Political Science from Stanford.
 She also held a postdoctoral fellowship at Stanford's Center on Democracy, Development, and the Rule of Law.

 - Ph.D.
 (2008) Stanford University, Political Science

 - M.Phil.
 (2002) Trinity College, Dublin, International Peace Studies

 - B.A.
 (2000) Penn State University, Political Science